CarpalCarp/Leage-Management-Website/READ_ME.txt

 Look at the screenshots in the links folder which shows the links that work

-The delete teams/players options do not work because this was only a pure front-end website.
+The delete teams/players options do not work because this was only a pure front-end website just for looks.
 I have one made in php and mysql and you can delete and add teams/players on the list.

 Also the video on the home page is purely a filler.
 I used to have a Youtube